matboivin/minirt_mesh_converter/README.md

 ## Acknowledgements

-Many thanks to [MrMoustach](https://github.com/MrMoustach) for contributing!
+Many thanks to [MrMoustach](https://github.com/MrMoustach) for contributing by adding a polygon support!

 ## License